clewisdavis/The-Joy-of-React/course-notes.md

 - The problem is, we don't want to do it in the render, on the element, every time we update the stickers array.

 - What if we did it on the handler, `onClick` handler.
+- On the `newSticker` object, we set `id: Math.random()`
+- Then on the `img` element, we set the key to `key={sticker.id}`

+- If you console.log the `stickers` object, you will see the id, and how it does not change when you add new stickers, the id persists.
+- It generates the id, only on the `onClick`, when you first generate the sticker.
+Every other time, is just uses the static value of `key={sticker.id}`
+- We have create a persistent id, a real static value, and React will know, if it has to do any work to re-render or not.

 ```JAVASCRIPT
   return (